#CH2026: Jorden Lentze

 Biography

-Optimizers love iteration.
+As optimizers we love iteration.
 We improve some copy.
 Simplify a flow.
 Remove friction.
 Run another test.
 Learn.
 Repeat.
+But at some point a difficult question appears: How do you know when iteration is no longer enough?

 Jorden Lentze was asking questions like that long before most of us were.
 Jorden was actually one of the very first Dutch speakers on the Conversion Hotel stage, presenting back at #CH2015.
 At the time he worked at Google as Conversion Industry Manager Benelux, advising advertisers how to improve conversion performance and get more value from their digital investments.

+Eleven years ago, Jorden warned us that there is no local maximum, just a limit to your creativity.
+You can become so focused on improving what exists that you stop seeing what could exist.
 Which makes me curious.
 Does Booking still rely purely on iteration?
 Or do they sometimes take bigger leaps?
 Maybe even redesign entire experiences?
-The answer is yes, and Jorden has been there to witness it.
+Jorden knows the answer.

 Founder & host of The Conference known as Conversion Hotel